d-callan/hyphy-mcp/README.md

 # HyPhy MCP Full-Stack Application

 A full-stack application for phylogenetic analysis using HyPhy methods through a natural language interface.
-This project combines a Python MCP server, a Node.js Genkit client, and a Svelte chat UI to enable AI-powered analysis of FASTA sequence alignments.
+This project combines a Node.js Genkit client with integrated HyPhy tools and a Svelte chat UI to enable AI-powered analysis of FASTA sequence alignments.

 ## Project Architecture

-This repository contains three main components that work together:
+This repository contains two main components that work together:

-1. **Python MCP Server** (`/python-mcp-server`):
-   - A Model Context Protocol server that exposes HyPhy's evolutionary analysis methods
-   - Communicates with the Datamonkey API to run analyses without requiring a local HyPhy installation
-   - Provides tools for processing FASTA files and interpreting results

-2. **Genkit Client** (`/genkit-client`):
+1. **Genkit Client** (`/genkit-client`):
-   - A Node.js backend that connects to the HyPhy MCP server
+   - A Node.js backend with integrated HyPhy tools that communicate directly with the Datamonkey API
    - Configures and initializes a Genkit instance with the selected AI model
    - Exposes a REST API for the frontend chat UI
    - Processes natural language requests using the configured AI model